Geodan/i3dm.export/README.md

 Known limits:

-- When using GPU instancing, for the attributes the 'string' is used (so no support for other types yet);
+- When using GPU instancing, for the attributes the 'string' type is used (so no support for other types yet);

 - No support for multiple meshes/nodes in the input model;